Science-for-Nature-and-People/ecological-drought/README.md

-# SNAP Ecological Drought
+# SNAPP - Ecological Drought

 Scripts for the [SNAP Ecological Drought working group]( http://www.snap.is/groups/ecological-drought/)

-under the MIT license
+This content is under the MIT license